ese3500/final-project-yanfu-srikrishna/README.md

 What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?

+The problem we are trying to solve is autonomous navigation across warehouse spaces while avoiding collisions with obstacles and other robots.
+The usage of the ultrasonic sensor to sweep 360 degrees to map objects in the surroundings makes this project interesting.
+Additionally, the autonomous navigation around the detected obstacles will make this project more interesting.
+The intended purpose of this project is to further automate warehouses and help avoid potentially dangerous accidents by reducing the need for human workers to enter storage areas.

 ### 3. Goals

 These are to help guide and direct your progress.